How long has Nativity Preparatory Academy been open?

 Nativity Preparatory Academy opened its doors in September 2009, after the McQuaid Jesuit High School Board of Directors and the leadership of Sisters of St. Joseph recognized the need for a quality school specifically designed for inner-city students in Rochester.
 The decision to base the school on the Nativity middle school model was due to the model’s exceptional success nationwide.

 Nativity schools have been around since way back in 1971, when the Society of Jesus founded the very first one in the lower east side of Manhattan.
 Since then, the Nativity model has expanded to include 49 schools across the country—and has 7,231 graduates and alumni.

 How is Nativity Preparatory Academy different from other middle schools?

 Nativity Preparatory Academy is different because of our students—and because of how we teach them.

 Our students come from a variety of diverse backgrounds, with more than 20 nationalities and multiple faith traditions represented.
-But they all have several things in common: they have not been well served by the schools they attended and are several years behind grade level when they first arrive at Nativity; and they come from families that while economically disadvantaged, truly care about education.
+But they all have several things in common: they have not been well served by the schools they attended and are several years behind grade level when they first arrive at Nativity; and they come from families that while economically challenged, truly care about education.

 To help them catch up, our academic program is much more extensive than at other middle schools.
 The typical day runs from 7:30 am to 5:30 pm and includes academic classes, afternoon sports, fine arts activities, study hall sessions with individual tutoring, and three meals.
 Students also attend Saturday sessions for enrichment activities and field trips, as well as a three-week summer program that combines academics with leadership exercises and camp activities.
 All of this adds up to more than 550 additional “contact hours” per year.
 Plus, our student-faculty ratio of seven students to each faculty member ensures that all students get the individual attention they need.